-These guidelines apply to all staff involved in the prescribing, administration and supply of depot antipsychotics in the Mental Health Services of NHS Greater Glasgow & Clyde.
-It is the responsibility of all appropriate senior managers to ensure that these guidelines are implemented.
+This guidance applies to all staff involved in the prescribing, administration and supply of depot and long-acting antipsychotics in the Mental Health Services of NHS Greater Glasgow & Clyde.
+It is the responsibility of all appropriate senior managers to ensure that this guidance is implemented.